Secular Jewish music: Jews in classical music

 In addition to composers, many Jews have been prominent music critics, music theorists and musicologists, such as Guido Adler, Leon Botstein, Eduard Hanslick, Abraham Zevi Idelsohn, Julius Korngold, Hedi Stadlen and Robert Strassburg.
 Jewish classical performers have most frequently been violinists (as can be expected from the violin's importance in klezmer), pianists and cellists.
 Notable examples are Isaac Stern, Vladimir Ashkenazy and Leonard Rose, respectively.
 Beginning with Gustav Mahler and most frequently today, Jewish conductors have also been prominent, with many like Leonard Bernstein achieving international stature.
 As of January 2006, the principal music directors of the American Symphony Orchestra, Bavarian Radio Symphony Orchestra/Royal Concertgebouw Orchestra, Boston Symphony Orchestra/Metropolitan Opera, Chicago Symphony Orchestra/Berlin State Opera, National Symphony Orchestra, New York Philharmonic, Pittsburgh Symphony Pops Orchestra, San Francisco Symphony and Tonhalle Orchestra (in Zurich) are of Jewish descent (respectively Leon Botstein, Mariss Jansons, James Levine, Daniel Barenboim, Leonard Slatkin, Lorin Maazel, Marvin Hamlisch, Michael Tilson Thomas and David Zinman).
 A few notable cantors also worked as opera singers, such as Jan Peerce and Richard Tucker.
+Other vocalists such as Sidor Belarsky made contributions as both educators within the halls of academe as well as performers on the international concert hall stage.
+Still other operatic virtuosos such Beverly Sills made their mark by performing on the concert hall stage and also serving as administrators for leading operatic companies such as the Metropolitan Opera and New York City Opera.